Moonchichiii/woodhouse_private_eatery/README.md

 ## User Stories

-On the landing page, users can easily register using a simple sign-up form based on a username and password they choose.
+As a users i can easily register using a simple sign-up form based on a username and password.

 Once logged in, their booking_id is linked to the user account they created.
 After registering, they are redirected to the booking dashboard where all